Adversarial PDFs that break AI document readers.

 Reproducible by design

-The mini suite’s 30 cases are produced from these seeds.
-Anyone can re-derive byte-identical PDFs with pdfhell make --trap X --seed N. No private holdout; the methodology is its own holdout.
+Every case is produced from a deterministic seed; same seed → byte-identical PDF.
+Anyone can re-derive any case with pdfhell make --trap X --seed N. No private holdout; the methodology is its own holdout. mini-v4 reserves non-overlapping seed ranges per trap family so any subset can be regenerated independently.

 Trap familySeedsCases